 Deleted: treatment guided by FENO has not generally been found to be effective.
 147, 148 exacerbation rate (mean difference -0.27 [-0.49--0.06] per year) compared with guidelines-based treatment (Evidence A); similar differences were seen in comparisons between FENO-guided treatment and non-guidelines-based algorithms.
-However, in non-smoking adults with asthma, a significant reduction in risk of exacerbations and in exacerbation rates was not observed when compared to guideline-based treatment, but only in studies with other comparator approaches.
-No significant differences were seen in symptoms or ICS dose with FENO-guided treatment compared with other strategies.
-154,155
+154 However, in non-smoking adults with asthma, a significant reduction in risk of exacerbations and in exacerbation rates was not observed when compared to guideline-based treatment, but only in studies with other comparator approaches.
+155 No significant differences were seen in symptoms or ICS dose with FENO-guided treatment compared with other strategies. ^{164,165}

 At present, neither sputum- nor FENO-guided treatment is recommended for the general asthma population.
 Sputum-guided treatment is recommended for adult patients with moderate or severe asthma who are managed in centers experienced in this technique (Box 3-14, p.72)131 (Evidence A).
 FeNO-guided treatment significantly reduces exacerbation rates compared with guidelines-based treatment, at least in children (Evidence A).
-FeNO-guided treatment significantly reduces exacerbation rates compared with guidelines-based treatment, at least in children (Evidence A).
-FeNO-guided treatment, at least in children (Evidence A).
-FeNO-guided treatment, and the optimal frequency of FENO monitoring.
+154 However, further studies are needed to identify the populations most likely to benefit from sputum-guided or FENO-guided treatment. ^{154,155} and the optimal frequency of FENO monitoring.